rillian/2019-gsoc/README.md

 Suggestions welcome.
 Scaife avoids this issue by serving plain unicode text, which works ok for greek and latin, but not for us.

-### pyoracc doesn't handle enough of the cdli atf files.
+### pyoracc doesn't handle enough of the CDLI atf files.

 The parser is strict, but what's in the library hasn't been carefully validated, so it rejects many entries.

-I did a lot of cleanup work on the library, but it wasn't possible to get it handling the whole cdli corpus within the term.
+I did a lot of cleanup work on the library, but it wasn't possible to get it handling the whole CDLI corpus within the term.
 Over the long term, syntax errors with the ATF in the database should be corrected, ingest should do more validation to reduce new errors, and pyoracc should be extended to support common features